Autism and dentistry.

 ESN, SEN, SEND, and Special Needs

-ESN (Educationally Subnormal), SEN (Special Educational Needs), and "special needs" have also been used historically to describe learning disabilities or differences.
+ESN (Educationally Subnormal), SEN (Special Educational Needs), SEND (Special Educational Needs and Disabilities), and "special needs" have also been used historically to describe learning disabilities or differences.

 - ESN was a term used in the UK to refer to students with significant intellectual disabilities who required additional educational support, but the term is now considered outdated and offensive.